Japan ancient capitals self guided walking tour

 The walking holiday revolves around the region’s three ancient capitals of Kyoto, Nara and Asuka as well as the ancient walking trails that spread out from all of them.
 Easily accessible by train, you can explore the varied histories of each location, walking along the likes of Yamanobe no Michi Trail around Nara.
 This is part of Japan’s oldest road, known as the Shinkaido , and is peppered with shrines, temples and tombs.
 The Yagyu Kaido Trail is an ancient samurai trail in Kasuga Mountain's Primeval Forest, and is also accessible from Nara.

-During this holiday we will organise for you to stay in small traditional inns, which boast superb authentic Japanese cuisine as well inimitable and outstanding 'omotenashi' service.
+During this holiday you will stay in a small traditional inn in Asuka, which boast superb authentic Japanese cuisine as well inimitable and outstanding 'omotenashi' service.
+In Nara, guests will stay in a well-located Japanese hotel.
 There is also an option to upgrade to a stunning, recently renovated ‘machiya’ townhouse in Nara.

 1 Reviews of Japan ancient capitals self guided walking tour